Calmquist/calmquist.github.io/_posts/2023-04-24-steal-talent.md

 - powers
 ---

 This is another relatively low effort set of abilities for Psychic Vampirism.
-At least, it is low effort in concept.
+It is at least low effort in concept.
 Some of the details were a little tricky.

 # Steal Talent
 **26/30/32/34/36/38/41/43/45 points for levels 1-9**